andodet/citymappR/README.md

 - `citymapper_setup`: initialise Citymapper's api token.
 Check `?citymapper_setup` for different ways of passing the api token.
 - `check_coverage`: check if a geographical point falls within Citymapper's covered area.
-- `get_travel_time`: comptes travel time between two points using public transport.
+- `get_travel_time`: comptues travel time between two points using public transport.

 Below you can find a minimal example of how both functions can be used.